 After a year of planning, Best Foot Forward in Osceola was launched on October 31, 2017.
 Osceola county has 7 coalition partners working hard to change one behavior: getting more drivers to yield and stop for pedestrians in crosswalks.

-Each year, the BFF Steering Committees choose a number of crosswalks to monitor and enforce.
-The steering committees are made of up city and county engineers, planners, law enforcement, representatives from the public schools, the health department and public transit.
-Crosswalks are chosen based on a number of factors including: ones near schools, LYNX bus stops or SunRail stations, ones in high-crash corridors, ones with a high number of resident complaints, ones with engineering changes or counter-measures already planned.
+Each year, the Best Foot Forward Steering Committees choose a number of crosswalks to monitor and enforce.
+The steering committees are made up of city and county engineers, planners, law enforcement, representatives from the public schools, the health department and public transit.
+Crosswalks are chosen based on a number of factors including: ones near schools, LYNX bus stops or SunRail stations, ones in high-crash corridors, ones with a high number of resident complaints, and ones with engineering changes or counter-measures already planned.

 Best Foot Forward launched in Osceola County on October 31, 2017, in the Osceola County Commission Chambers.
 At a packed house of community leaders, representatives from partner organizations voiced their support of the program during the official launch ceremony.

 - Linda Clarke, Nursing Program Specialist, Florida Department of Health in Osceola County

 - Debra Pace, Superintendent, School District of Osceola County

 - Amanda Day, Executive Director, Bike/Walk Central Florida